 Waterfalls are one of nature’s wonders.
 And like all the wonders they attract photographers.
-But achieving beautiful waterfall photography can be frustrating because what you see is not always what you get.
+But achieving beautiful waterfall photography can be frustrating.

 To keep your camera safe, use a plastic bag to protect it, the front lens or any filters.
 I found a practical solution with hair shower caps found in hotels.
 They’re very light and get the job done.

-You would like to reach that rock that will be awesome as foreground or as platform for your tripod.
-Or you would like to get a better angle and give your beautiful waterfall all the justice it deserves.
+You might find a rock that will be awesome as foreground or as platform for your tripod.
+Or you want a better angle and give your beautiful waterfall photograph all the justice it deserves.

 Another good reason to wet your feet is one of the most obvious.